semin/ulla/README.markdown

         U       -3     15     -7     -8     -5     -3     -4     -4     -6     -4     -4     -5     -7     -6     -6     -3     -3     -2     -6     -3     15
         ...

+11. To generate a heat map for each table with values in PDF format,

+    ~user $ egor -l TEMLIST --heatmap 0 --heatmap-value --heatmap-format 4

+12. To generate one big figure, 'myheatmaps.gif' containing all the heat maps,

+    ~user $ egor -l TEMLIST --heatmap 1 --heatmap-stem myheatmaps --heatmap-format 1

 ## Repository

 You can download a pre-built RubyGems package from